aurHin/acetylation_conservation/README.md

-## macs2peaks_conservation
+# macs2peaks_conservation

-Compare different tracks of macs2 peaks from ChIP-seq, without or without comparison with sequence conservation.
+**Compare different tracks of macs2 peaks from ChIP-seq, without or without comparison with sequence conservation.**

 Start from macs2 narrowPeak files from ChIP-seq experiment and from conservation files which are bed adapted from MAF.
 Here mouse mm10 vs chicken galGal6.

+## Conservation files

 ### Step - get conservation files